pmilet/playback/README.md

 # Asp.Net Core Playback
-An Asp.Net Core middleware library for recording and replaying http requests using a playback identifier.
+An Asp.Net Core middleware library for recording and replaying http requests and responses using a playback identifier.

 ### Purpose
 Record http requests in your production environment and replay them locally in your localhost by refering to the recorded playback id.